Vox (political party): Economy

 Vox's economic policy is often described as economically liberal or neo-liberal.
 The party defends the liberalization of Spanish labour laws, lower taxation, and support for the self-employed.
 Its discourse also includes calls to cut inefficient and superfluous government spending, particularly pointing out at the costs associated with the administration of regional and local governments.
 Its platform also includes protectionist stances, advocating some benefits for national companies over large multinational corporations, and criticising globalization.
 In 2020, Vox launched its own anti-communist workers' union named Solidaridad (Solidarity).

 In its program for the 2023 Spanish general election, Vox proposed an overhaul of the Spanish fiscal system, with a radical reduction of income tax down to two levels of 15% and 25%, reduction of added-value taxes, and the abolishment or reduction of other state taxes.
 The party supports suppressing the VAT in the purchase of a first house, but only for Spaniards.

 Services

-Vox supports the re-centralization of the competences of education, healthcare, and security from the autonomous communities.
+Vox supports the re-centralization of education, healthcare, and security from the autonomous communities.

 Education

-Vox promotes the "pin parental" policy, which aims to guarantee parental rights over the public education their children receive by vetoing their children from obligatory attendance to classes contradicting their parents' values.
-Party representatives claim that Spanish national and regional authorities abuse the control of the public education system to impose their political and ideological agenda on children.
+Vox promotes the "pin parental" policy, which aims to guarantee parental rights over the public education their children receive by not requiring obligatory attendance to classes contradicting their parents' values.
+Party representatives claim that Spanish national and regional authorities abuse the public education system by imposing their political and ideological agenda on children.

 Healthcare

-Vox supports establishing a single medical card useful in the entire country, as opposed to the current model.
+Vox supports establishing a single medical card useful across the entire country, as opposed to the existing model.
 The party opposed mandatory vaccinations during the COVID-19 pandemic.
 Vox favours Spain's withdrawal from the World Health Organization (WHO).